Role of Bangladesh Bank to ensure sustainable financial development of Bangladesh

-But what does it mean?
-In a simplest explanation we should meet our present needs such as food, water, environment, economy, politics, society etc. in way that does not affect the future generation negatively.
+But what does it mean Sustainable development?
+In the simplest explanation, we should meet our present needs such as food, water, environment, economy, politics, society etc. in a way that does not affect the future generation negatively.
 For example, we should control our economy in some field though that brings high profit for the country on the other hand that destroys our environment and social structure thus that ultimately brings no added benefit in the regular life of people and that’s how that economic development is unsustainable.
-Now this definition is a wide one but includes economic development as one of key pillar with two others, namely, Social and environmental.
+Now this definition is a wide one but includes economic development as one of the key pillars with two others, namely, Social and environmental.

-Here I would like to mention some form both aspect.
+Here I would like to mention some from both aspects.

 In 1972’s Bangladesh Bank Order, section 7A has conferred some functions of Bangladesh Bank.
 They are as follows;

-- Formulate and implement monetary policy: By this provision Bangladesh Bank help government in the planning and implementation stage about the monetary policy and thus helps the nation to establish sustainable development.
+- Formulate and implement the monetary policy: By this provision, Bangladesh Bank helps the government in the planning and implementation stage about the monetary policy and thus helps the nation to establish sustainable development.

-- Give advice to the government: On various subject matter, form the fact to the policy, form the local market to international dealing.
-This subsection is one of the most important one that can be interpreted in many way and a wide range of duties is given by this sub section.
+- Give advice to the government: On the various subject matter, form the fact to the policy, form the local market to international dealing.
+This subsection is one of the most important ones that can be interpreted in many ways and a wide range of duties is given by this subsection.
 That also includes legislative measures to attain sustainable economic development and perform its planned functions.

-- Promote, regulate and ensure a secure and efficient payment system: The Bank promote various methods for the benefit and ease of the people that helps the money to flow easily and thus positively effects the states economy.
-For example Bangladesh is glorious example in the Mobile Banking as it is most suitable alternative for any developing country.
-It also promotes e-payment, card (debit, credit) payment etc. The bank design and print new currency or replace useless currency through proper calculation on hundreds of variables like, GDP, GNP, earning per capita etc. The bank design and print the bank note in a way that it cannot be forged.
-These measures are very much important for economic sustainability of a country.
+- Promote, regulate and ensure a secure and efficient payment system: The Bank promotes various methods for the benefit and ease of the people that help the money to flow easily and thus positively affects the economy of the state.
+For example, Bangladesh is a glorious example in Mobile Banking as it is the most suitable alternative for any developing country.
+It also promotes e-payment, card (debit, credit) payment etc. The bank design and print new currency or replace useless currency through proper calculation on hundreds of variables like GDP, GNP, earning per capita etc. The bank design and print the banknote in a way that it cannot be forged.
+These measures are very much important for the economic sustainability of a country.

 - Regulate and supervise banking companies and financial institutions: The Bank inspect and supervise banking companies and financial institutions regularly and ensure the system running properly.